NenadWritesDocs/docosaurus_nenad/my-website/docs/tutorial-basics/Nenad Pajovic CV.md

----
-sidebar_position: 4
----

-# Nenad Pajović CV
+Nenad Pajović, Technical Writer - CV

-Technical writer, father, non-tech guy trying to learn more each day.

-Email: nenadwritesdocs@gmail.com
+Technical writer with five years of experience in the IT industry.
+Skilled in creating clear, concise, and user-friendly documentation that effectively communicates complex technical concepts.
+Experienced in working and collaborating with cross-functional scrum teams, including developers, product managers, product owners, and subject matter experts, to gather information and deliver high-quality content.
+Proficient in various documentation tools and technologies, including Markdown, and version control systems.
+Can talk for hours about short stories, bicycles, and cooking.

+If needed, can provide refference letters for my previous work experience.
-## Education :school:
+## Contact details

-`2011-2016`
-__Faculty of Philology - English language and literature__
+:email: nenadwritesdocs@gmail.com

+:phone: +381612242532

-## Professional technical writing experience :writing_hand:
+# Professional technical writing experience

+## Think Big Development (July 2023 - present)

+As a technical writer, I have had the opportunity to contribute to various aspects of documentation within the organization.
+Collaborating closely with senior developers, I contributed in creating the onboarding guide for new team members.
+Additionally, I have been responsible for creating client-facing documentation, which includes end-user documentation and project specific documents.

+## Grid Dynamics (January 2023 - June 2023)

+At Grid Dynamics I worked as a lone writer, serving multiple teams.
+My responsibilities included writing developer documentation, user guides and organising internal team documentation in Confluence.
+I also  contributed to the development of API documentation using the Swagger platform.

-### Xentral (January 2022 - present)
+## Xentral (January 2022 - December 2022) - remote position

-At Xentral I experienced working at a startup.
-The main task of the documentation team is to keep the online help up-to-date, publish release notes and assist the product team with the UI text.
+During my tenure at Xentral, I gained valuable experience in a startup environment as part of a dedicated team of four technical writers.
+Our main task was to keep the online help up-to-date, publish release notes and assist the product team with the UI text.

-### FIS (April 2020 - January 2022
+## FIS (April 2020 - January 2022)

+During my tenure at FIS I had the privilege to work with senior technical, where I acquired fundamental knowledge of version control systems.
+Our team was responisble for updating documentation (online help, release notes, and developer documentation) that was published in quarterly releases.

-### CallidusCloud, part of SAP - (March 2019 - April 2020)
+## CallidusCloud, part of SAP - (March 2019 - April 2020)

 At CallidusCloud I had an opportunity to work in DITA environment.
-My responsabiiites included updating online help, publishing release notes, reviewing UI texts.
+My responsibilities included updating online help, publishing release notes, reviewing UI texts.

-### eFront (March 2018 - April 2019)
+## Front (March 2018 - April 2019)

 At eFront I transfered from the customer service roll to techincal writing.
-I had an opportunity to learn from some amazing colleagues.
-I also experienced working in the agile environment where documentation was part of definition of done.
+I had an opportunity to learn the basics of technical writing from senior colleagues.
+Moreover, I gained experience working in an agile environment where documentation played an integral role as part of the definition of done.

-## Tools and Skills :hammer_and_wrench:
+# 🛠️ Tools and Skills

-Throughout my career I worked with different tools, and documentation workframes.
+Throughout my career I worked with different tools, and documentation work-frames.

-- MadCap Flare
-- Paligo
-- Authorit
-- Markdown
+- Content Management Systems (MadCap Flare, Paligo, ClickHelp, Authorit) Markdown
+- Content Management Platforms (Confluence, WikiJS, Azure DevOps wiki, Sharepoint)
+- Version control systems (Git, SVN)
-- Maintaining Confluence pages
+- Docs-as-code
-- Sharepoint
+- Static site generators
-- Git (check my git profile >link<)
+- Pet project (a site built on the Docosaurus platform and deployed via Netlify - https://nenadwritesdocs.com/)

+# 🏫 Education

+2011-2016 University of Belgrade, Faculty of Philology - English language and literature